wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 ### Importing CSV Data with Go

-Nebula-importer depends on *golang 1.13*, so make sure you have installed `go` first.
-Before import data with `go` you have to set the environment variable for `go` as follows:
+Nebula-importer depends on *golang 1.13*, so ensure that you have installed `go` first.
+Before importing data with `go` you have to set the environment variable for `go` as follows:

 ```bash
 export PATH=$PATH:/usr/local/go/bin